AffanMhz/Smart-Book-Downloader/README.md

 - 🔍 **Fuse.js** - Fuzzy search capabilities
 - **Font Awesome** - Beautiful icons

+## Recent Optimizations

+### Search Performance Improvements
+- **Reduced Query Variations** - Optimized the number of variations generated to focus on the most essential ones
+- **Source Prioritization** - Open Library and Project Gutenberg (faster APIs) are checked first
+- **Intelligent Fallbacks** - Internet Archive (slower but comprehensive) is only used when needed:
+  - When fewer than 10 results are found
+  - When no PDF download links are available
+- **Parallel Request Processing** - Book information and download links are requested simultaneously
+- **Progressive UI Updates** - Information is displayed immediately when available rather than waiting for all data

+### User Experience Enhancements
+- **Improved Error Messages** - Clear guidance when searches return no results
+- **Search Timeout Notification** - Helpful message when searches take longer than expected
+- **Loading Step Animations** - Engaging loading messages keep users informed during search
+- **Responsive Styling** - Enhanced mobile experience with touch-friendly buttons

 ## Future Roadmap

 - **Advanced Filters** - Year, language, file type